 Donna Schuurman, EdD, FT

 and Executive Director Emeritus

 Grieving Children & Families

-Dr. Joseph E. (Jed) Struckus is a practicing Clinical, Health and Neuropsychologist in Connecticut.
-He has a BA from Amherst College and an PhD from the University of Massachusetts, Amherst, and has advanced training in trauma work.
-Jed has been in private practice for nearly 30 years, working primarily with adolescents and young adults, including those who have experienced trauma in the context of catastrophic loss.
+Dr. Joseph E. (Jed) Struckus is a practicing Clinical, Health and Neuropsychologist with a BA from Amherst College, a PhD from the University of Massachusetts, Amherst, and advanced training in trauma work.
+Jed has been in private practice for over 30 years, working primarily with adolescents and young adults, including those who have experienced trauma in the context of catastrophic loss.
 He has consulted for a number of public school systems, private schools, and therapeutic programs; has worked nationally and internationally within his areas of specialty; and frequently integrates equine assisted therapy and ecotherapy into his trauma work with adolescents.

 Cornwall Bridge, CT

 Celia Williams is a full-time producer with over 30 years of professional experience.
 Her clients have included Virtue (the advertising arm of VICE), Ogilvy and Mather, Hudson Rouge, FCB NYC, and StrawberryFrog.
 Celia has been on staff at mcgarrybowen, The Martin Agency, Arnold NYC, Endless Noise, DDB New York, DDB Chicago, and Marshall Field’s.
 She opened the New York offices of Freefolk, a UK based post-production company and led them to profitability in the first year, overseeing sales and marketing in an environment saturated with well-established high-end competition, and serving as both office manager and executive producer of in-house projects.

 Sidney Zisook, M.D.

 Distinguished Professor of Psychiatry and Director, Residency Training Program